What do massage therapy and healthy sleep have in common?

-1. Physical energy Anyone who’s had only 4-5 hours of sleep during the night can attest to the fact to its negative effect on the entire day.
-It’s as if our body is reminding us that it needs more sleep that we’d given it.
-We are sluggish, and feel as though a nap is in good order even in the middle of the day.
+1. Physical energy Anyone who’s had only 4-5 hours of sleep during the night can attest to the fact of its negative effect on an entire day.
+It’s as if our body is reminding us that it needs more sleep than we’d given it.
+We are sluggish and feel as though a nap is in good order even in the middle of the day.
 People who literally bounce out of bed in the morning, ready to take on anything that comes their way, are more likely to be those who have slept 8 hours or more.

 2. Mental alertness Lack of sleep results in reduced alertness and short-term memory loss.
 These, in turn, affect our capacity to perform and stay with complicated mental tasks.
 This is why students are often reminded to get a good night’s sleep before an important exam.
 No matter what the industry, sleep deprivation negatively affects job performance.

 3. Appetite control Research has shown that a chemical associated with hunger signals are released in large quantities during sleep deprivation.
 At the same time, lack of sleep suppresses another chemical that signals when we’ve had enough to eat.
 This double chemical whammy, plus the fatigue brought on by sleep deprivation, wreak havoc on people who want to lose weight.
 No matter what diet they are on, people who are sleep deprived night after night find themselves struggling to control their appetite.
 Any weight-loss strategy must be coupled with adequate sleep in order to succeed.